graphhopper/graphhopper/docs/core/weighting.md

 }
 ```

 For forbiddenEdges you need to determine the edges from some GPS coordinates.
-Have a look into the location-api docs.
+Have a look into the [location index docs](./location-index.md).